schwilklab/lab-resources/conductance-protocol.md

 11. [ ] Turn valves to off position and remove the stem (keeping it under water)

+### Calculation of Pipette Displacement ###

+This only needs to be done once for the system unless we change the pipette or the size/shape of the "drain reservoir" (the beaker on the balance).
+See the photocopied page from the Sperry lab calculation.

+1. Take an initial weight measurement of a certain amount of water in the drain reservoir, eg 50g
+2. Submerge a certain marked length of pipette into the water of the drain reservoir making sure the tip is covered.
+3. Take a final weight measurement after the certain length of pipette is submerged.
+4. Compute an initial pipette displacement= (W_i - W_ f) / length
+5. Pour a certain amount of water into drain reservoir in order to increase the length of pipette submerged by a couple of cm.
+6. Take a final weight measurement after the addition of the water.
+7. Calculate difference= W_i - W_f
+8. Measure the increase in water level after the addition of water.
+9. Calculate length versus weight ration.= (delta W_1 / length_1)(length_2 / delta W_2).
+The first ratio, ratio 1, corresponds to the values found for steps 1-4.
+Our calculated displacement value was calculated twice.:
+   -  0.00471726
+   -  0.00491668
+   The average was taken: .00481697.
+Units: length (cm), weight (g)

 Centrifuge method of inducing embolism/cavitation
 -------------------------------------------------